THU-KEG/MOOCCubeX/README.md

 * The prerequisite relations of mathematics, psychology and Computer science are refined !!
 * Our paper is submitted to CIKM2021 resource track !!
 * The MOOCCubeX Dataset Builder toolkit is updated !!
+* Our paper is accepted by CIKM2021 resource track !!

 ## Repository Framework